When to Call an Emergency Plumber

 Too Much Drain Cleaner

 Chemical drain cleaners can actually do more harm than good, especially if you use them on a regular basis to deal with clogged drains.
 For one thing, they’re hard on your pipes.
 Their toxic fumes can also be a hazard to your health.

 Incorrect Toilet Placement

-An incorrect toilet placement is another issue we regularly see.
+Incorrect toilet placement is another issue we regularly see.
 While this might seem like a simple project you can handle on your own, it still requires specialized knowledge.
 Often, the new toilet doesn’t quite fit right, or the replacement bowl is the wrong shape.
 This can come down to incorrect measurements.
-For example, older homes have a different standard than more modern designs, so this is something to be aware of.
+For example, older homes have a different standard than more modern designs, which is something to be aware of.